BAfsharmanesh/quera_mine_problem/README.md

   style="display:block; float:none; margin-left:auto; margin-right:auto; max-width: 700px">

-For example, in the figure below for the first Run of this box, there are only two stones larger than 10 cm that are marked in the figure (the first row of cores), and the wood marking the end of the Run is also shown.
-Run number one starts from the first row of the box (left side) and continues to the first stick of the same row.
-Given that the length of this run is 2.5 meters and the total length of the labeled stones is 0.2 meters.
-Its RQD value is 8% according to the following calculations:
+For instance, in the first run of this box, there are only two rocks larger than 10 cm that are marked in the figure (the first row of cores), and the wood marking the end of the run is also shown.
+Run number one starts from the first row of the box (left side) and continues to the first wood of the same row.
+Given that the length of this run is 2.5 meters and the total length of the labeled rocks is 0.2 meters, its RQD value is 8% according to the following calculations:

 <div align="center">